Fropops/Fropops.github.io/_posts/2023-06-10-Fork-and-Run-CSharp-Process-Creation.md

 This process creation also plays a role in another C2 functionality: command execution.
 Therefore, we will study this feature and then expand its functionality to implement the "Fork and Run" technique.

 ## Creating the process
 The use of the Windows API in C# is beyond the scope of this blog post series.
-There are numerous resources available on the internet that cover this topic, so I will assume that the reader has already familiarized themselves with it.
+There are numerous resources available on the internet that cover this topic, so I will assume that the reader is already familiarized with it.

-To create our process, we will use the CreateProcessW method from the Windows API (contained in the kernel32.dll).
+To create our process, we will use the CreateProcessW function from the Windows API (contained in the kernel32.dll).
 To use this method, we need to declare it using the following code:

 ```c#
 [DllImport("kernel32.dll", SetLastError = true, CharSet = CharSet.Unicode)]